 Elsewhere, Moore’s usage of a montage to underline a Game of Thrones-style relationship between the current president and his daughter, Ivanka, feels cheap, clouding the point he was trying to make.
 When Moore hands a glass of Flint tap water to a government official who refuses to drink it, the point is made that it’s because they know it’s contaminated.
 However, it could just as easily be argued that no one is going to gulp down a liquid handed to them by someone barging into their place of work without introduction.
 It all simply feeds into the idea that Moore is the kind of liberal fantasist that the likes of Fox News and even Team America accuse him of being.

 And it’s a shame, because Moore’s final message is what matters.
 Fahrenheit 11/9 is a rally call, stirring up dissent in the masses.
-Moore clearly fears that democracy as he knew it is about to die, and with 100 million registered voters refusing to actually do so at the last election, he may very well have a point.
+Moore clearly fears that democracy as he knows it is about to die, and with 100 million registered voters refusing to actually do so at the last election, he may very well have a point.
 If Fahrenheit 11/9 makes you mad and want to make a change, then it’s fair to say Moore has done his job.